PineTree-Solutions/RepoToLLM/README.md

 # RepoToLLM (Export Repo To Markdown)

-Export Repository to a single markdown file.
-Copy paste the file once generated into LLMs like ChatGPT, Claude, Gemini, or any other AI tool.
-They can easily understand it and help you develop faster.
+Export your repository to a single, well-structured Markdown file.
+Once generated, you can easily copy and paste the file into LLMs like ChatGPT, Claude, Gemini, or any other AI tool to enhance your productivity and streamline your development process.

-The markdown file contains:
+The generated Markdown file includes:

-- A detailed repository structure overview.
+- A detailed overview of your project’s folder structure.
-- A list of all files with their respective paths.
+- A list of files with their respective paths.
-- Complete code content for each file.
+- Complete code content for each supported file type.

 ---

 ## Usage

-1. Open your Python project in VS Code.
+1. Open your project in VS Code.
-2. Run the command `Repo To LLM` from the command palette.
+2. Run the command `Export All to Markdown` from the command palette to export the entire project.
-3. The extension generates a `REPO_TO_LLM.md` file in the root of your repository.
+3. Alternatively, right-click on a specific folder or file and select `Export Selected to Markdown` to export only selected files.
+4. Choose where to save the generated Markdown file when prompted.
-4. Copy and paste the content from the `REPO_TO_LLM.md` file into LLMs like ChatGPT, Claude, or Gemini to enhance development:
+5. Copy and paste the content from the generated file into your preferred LLM tool (ChatGPT, Claude, Gemini, etc.) to get insights, fix bugs, or collaborate with your team.
-   - Copy the content of the file and paste it into any LLM provider (ChatGPT, Claude, Gemini...).
-   - Once you paste the code, ask any question about it.
-   - Develop faster and more efficiently.
-   - Fix bugs faster.
-   - Share your repository overview with team members.

 ---

 ## Benefits

-- **Copy and Paste Friendly**: The generated Markdown file can be directly copied and pasted into tools like ChatGPT, Claude, Gemini, or any other LLM to easily develop and enhance workflows.
+- **Copy and Paste Friendly**: The generated Markdown file can be directly copied and pasted into LLMs to enhance workflows.
-- **Optimized for AI**: Markdown formatting ensures that LLMs can parse and understand your repository more effectively.
+- **Optimized for AI**: Markdown formatting ensures that LLMs can parse and understand your repository effectively.
-- **Provide Context When Developing With AI**: Use the markdown generated to provide context to LLMS like ChatGPT, Claude, Gemini or other LLM providers when developing.
+- **Provide Context When Developing With AI**: Use the generated Markdown file to give AI tools better context when working on your project.
-- **Convert Code to LLM-Understandable Text**: Streamline your workflow by transforming your codebase into an LLM-ingestible format.
+- **Streamlined Workflow**: Convert your codebase into an LLM-friendly format to speed up development.
-- **Code to GPT**: Quickly prepare your code and repository structure for tools like GPT-based models, enabling faster AI-driven development.
+- **Code to GPT**: Quickly prepare your code and repository structure for GPT-based models to improve productivity.
-- **Ingest Code to LLM**: Simplify the process of making your repository accessible to AI tools.
-- **Boost Productivity**: A powerful tool to make your development process faster and more efficient.

 ---